AgentXenial/sir-rgb-rat-cheese-simulator/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+I'd appreciate it if you could give me a clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Please feel free to add any additional context or screenshots related to the feature request here.